AviatrixSystems/Docs/HowTos/duo_auth.rst

    .. note::
       You should receive a prompt to authenticate.
 If you do not receive a prompt, make sure ``auth-user-pass`` option is in the .ovpn configuration file.

 #.
-Open the Duo Mobile app and get the latest passcode
+Open the Duo Mobile app and generate a new passcode.
 #.
 In the VPN user/password prompt, enter any value for the username field and enter the passcode from Duo Mobile app for the password
 #.
 Verify you are connected and can access resources in the cloud
+#.
+Note that you need to generate a new passcode for each connection.

-Currently, token authentication with DUO is broken.
-Selecting token will enable auto authentication.
+Currently, selective authentication with DUO is broken if used when combined with LDAP.
 This bug is expected to be fixed in a later release.

 OpenVPN is a registered trademark of OpenVPN Inc.